rabobank/stratos/website/docs/introduction.md

 sidebar_label: Introduction
 ---

-Stratos is an Open Source Web-based UI for Cloud Foundry and Kubernetes.
+Stratos is an Open Source Web-based UI for Cloud Foundry.

 For Cloud Foundry, it allows users and administrators to both manage applications running in the Cloud Foundry cluster and perform cluster management tasks.

-For Kubernetes, it provides Developers with views of their Kubernetes resources, the ability to view and deploy Helm Charts and view Workloads.

 ![Stratos Application view](/images/screenshots/app-summary.png)